 The Funds are non-diversiﬁed.

-The CBOE Volatility Index (the “VIX”) is a product of S&P Dow Jones Indices LLC (“SPDJI”) and is based on the CBOE VIX methodology, which is the property of Chicago Board Options Exchange (“CBOE”), and has been licensed for use by REX Shares, LLC (“Licensee”), the sponsor of the REX VolMAXX™ Long VIX Weekly Futures Strategy ETF and REX VolMAXX™ Inverse VIX Weekly Futures Strategy ETF.
+The CBOE Volatility Index (the “VIX”) is a product of S&P Dow Jones Indices LLC (“SPDJI”) and is based on the CBOE VIX methodology, which is the property of Chicago Board Options Exchange (“CBOE”), and has been licensed for use by REX Shares, LLC (“Licensee”), the sponsor of the REX VolMAXX™ Long VIX Weekly Futures Strategy ETF and REX VolMAXX™ Short VIX Weekly Futures Strategy ETF.
 S&P® is a registered trademark of Standard & Poor’s Financial Services LLC (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”); CBOE® and VIX® are registered trademarks of the CBOE.
 The CBOE VIX methodology and the trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Licensee.
-The REX VolMAXX™ Long VIX Weekly Futures Strategy ETF and REX VolMAXX™ Inverse VIX Weekly Futures Strategy ETF are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, their respective affiliates, or CBOE and none of such parties make any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the Index.
+The REX VolMAXX™ Long VIX Weekly Futures Strategy ETF and REX VolMAXX™ Short VIX Weekly Futures Strategy ETF are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, their respective affiliates, or CBOE and none of such parties make any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the Index.